 In addition to the ministry, Jansen brought his gifts to service in the New York City public schools.

 Though he retired in August, 1995, Bishop-emeritus Jansen has continued to serve in several interim ministry positions in the Metro D.C.
 Synod area.
-He is married to Patricia Hughes, and has tour children.
+He is married to Patricia Hughes, and has four children.